itrus/bash-scripts-NGS/small/readme.md

 ```

 # Basic Linux commands
-## Creating MD5 sum for each individual file in the directory
+## Creating MD5 sum for each file in the directory
 ```
 find -type f -exec md5sum "{}" +
 ```
-## Comressing all individual files in the directory into individual GZ archives
+## Compressing all individual files in the directory into individual GZ archives
 ```
 parallel gzip -v9 ::: *
 ```